-- B. TCC Classes for Spouses and Dependents of Faculty.
-Spouses and dependents of Faculty (who are under the age of 24) may register at the College for up to six (6) credit hours (or its equivalent) per semester without payment of resident per credit hour fees.
-This does not include additional fees such as lab fees or other special fees.
-Spouses and dependents must meet the admission requirements of the course.
-Faculty must have completed six (6) months of continuous service at the College for their Spouses or dependents to be eligible. - 6.
-Employee Assistance Program.
-The College shall provide an Employee Assistance Program in which one or more consultations for a medical, mental, family, financial, or substance abuse problem shall be provided.
-Notice of availability of the program, including an explanation of services offered, will be provided by the Human Resources Department to all Faculty no less than once annually. - 7.
-Retirement Plans and Tax Sheltered Annuities.
-Retirement plans include the Florida Retirement System ("FRS") Pension Plan and the FRS Investment Plan.
-The College also offers the Community College Optional Retirement Plan.
+- Retirement Plan in lieu of membership in the Florida Retirement System.
 Faculty also have the option to contribute on a voluntary basis to a 457b and/or a ROTH 403b deferred compensation options. - 8.
 Faculty use of Facilities.
 Faculty are eligible to use athletic facilities, the Library, Learning Resource Centers, and wellness programs.
 Faculty may rent certain facilities at a reduced rate. - 9.
 Parking.
 Faculty are provided with parking at no cost. - 10.
 Annual Leave.
 Pursuant to Board Policy 04-28, teaching Faculty do not receive annual leave; Librarians do receive annual leave. - 11.
 Sick Leave.
-Faculty are provided with sick leave, as set forth in Board Policy 04-29.
-Payment for unused sick leave upon separation from employment is set forth in section C. of Board Policy 04-29.
-A sick leave pool is also available, as set forth in Board Policy 04-30. - 12.
+Faculty members are provided with sick leave, as set forth in Board Policy 04-29.
+Payment for unused sick leave upon separation from employment is set forth in section D of Board Policy 04-29.
+Faculty members are eligible for participation in the College's Sick Leave Pool, as set forth in Board Policy 04-30. - 12.
 Personal Leave.
 Personal leave for Faculty is set forth in Board Policy 04-31. - 13.
 Leave of Absence without Pay.
 Leave of Absence without Pay for Faculty is set forth in Board Policy 04-32.
 This policy also covers the continuance of benefits while on leave without pay. - 14.
 Administrative Leave.
 Administrative leave for Faculty is set forth in Board Policy 04-33. - 15.
 Military Leave.
 Military leave for Faculty is set forth in Board Policy 04-36.
-The College will comply with all state and federal laws regarding military leave.

-- 16. Family Medical Leave.
+The College will comply with all state and federal laws regarding military leave. - 16.
+Family Medical Leave.
 Family Medical Leave for Faculty is set forth in Board Policy 04-40. - 17.
 Domestic Violence Leave.
 Domestic Violence Leave for Faculty is set forth in Section 741.313, Florida Statutes. - 18.
 Referenced Leave Policies.
 The College's leave policies that are cited in this Article are incorporated by reference.
-Any proposed modification to the College's leave policies outside of collective bargaining would not be applicable to Faculty.
+Any proposed modification to the College's leave policies must first be bargained with UFF-TCC.
 Any alleged violation of the policies referenced in this Article are subject to Article 8, Grievance and Arbitration.

-INTELLECTUAL PROPERTY
+ARTICLE 25 INTELLECTUAL PROPERTY